toonoeichi/my-other-site/README.md

 ## Todo List
 - Mobile Support (Responsive)
 - A lot of bug , unfinished , didn't do or even the I don't even use page that isn't done already.
-- Move from Ghosh Blog to Bear Blog
+- Move from Ghosh Blog to AstroPaper With [Retro theme.](https://github.com/toonnongaeoy/retro-blog)

 ## Setting up
 Just throw onto a web server that can be flexable with SSL.